 This poster presentation by Kittelson planner Aditya Inamdar will display a methodology to combine context-based street type classification with bicycle and pedestrian level of traffic stress (LTS)/level of comfort (LOC) analysis.
 Land use context-based street type classification will guide development of context-sensitive design standards, while LTS/LOC analysis will help prioritize street corridors to implement those context-sensitive design standards on key corridors to create a complete network.

-This is my first time participating and attending the Walk/Bike/Places conference.
-So I am very excited to meet fellow ped/bike planners and urban designers from across the country and catch up on the latest and greatest thinking within the profession.
-This will also be my first time visiting New Orleans, so I am eager to walk around the French Quarter and check out streetcars on neutral ground!- Aditya Inamdar, AICP, LEED AP
+This was my first time participating and attending the Walk/Bike/Places conference.
+So I was very excited to meet fellow ped/bike planners and urban designers from across the country and catch up on the latest and greatest thinking within the profession.
+This was also my first time visiting New Orleans, so I was eager to walk around the French Quarter and check out streetcars on neutral ground!- Aditya Inamdar, AICP, LEED AP